Computing Mean & STD in Image Dataset

 return image

-Since we want to compute statistcs for original images, our data augmentation pipeline should be minimal and not include any heavy augmentations we might use during training.
+We want to compute stats for raw images, so our data augmentation pipeline should be minimal and not include any heavy transformations we might use during training.
 Below, we use A.Normalize()

 with mean = 0 and std = 1 to scale pixel values from [0, 255]